opconWizard/opcon-docs/docs/job-types/windows.md

 #### Parameters

 - **Batch Options**: Defines an optional way to specify parameters.
-    Some job parameters are \"nested.\" Each parameter consists of multiple arguments.
-The simplest format is \"tag\|value\" (similar to **Batch Options**).
-If this is a nested parameter, then the
-    \"parents\" are specified as well.
+    Some job parameters are "nested."
+Each parameter consists of multiple arguments.
+The simplest format is "tag\|value" (similar to **Batch Options**).
+If this is a nested parameter, then the "parents" are specified as well.
 If this value is selected, the **Include job details in output** checkbox is selected automatically, and **Property Owner** is optional when selecting **Batch Options**.
 When defining a **Name** or **Value**, \| (pipe)